d8corp/watch-state-react/README.md

 }
 ```

-> When the button is clicked, the component will *not* re-render even though `$surname` changed, because the computed value `$fullName` remains the same ("Foo B." before and after the change).
+When the button is clicked, the component will *not* re-render even though `$surname` changed, because the computed value `$fullName` remains the same ("Foo B." before and after the change).
 This demonstrates the automatic optimization of `useNewCompute` - components only re-render when the computed value actually changes.

-**Parameters:**
-- `watcher` — A function that returns the computed value.
-This function can access reactive `State` or `Compute` instances.
-- `deps` (optional) — A dependency array that triggers recomputation when values change.
-Use this for props or external values that should trigger an update.

-**Returns:**
-- A `Compute` instance with the computed value.

-**Behavior:**
-- Automatically tracks reactive dependencies (State/Compute instances) accessed within the watcher function
-- Supports manual dependency array for prop-based recomputation
-- Cleans up automatically when the component unmounts
-- Maintains computation result across re-renders
+#### Using Props for Compute Sharing

 ```tsx
 import { Observable, State } from 'watch-state'